Are you Following Employee Leave Laws?

-As an employer, you are likely aware of many of the federal employment laws simply due to the fact that they are the ones most often covered in news, articles, and employment-related trainings.
-There are also many less publicized federal laws and many more at the state, city, and municipality level about which you may not be aware – which could cause you to be out of compliance.
+As an employer, you are likely aware of many of the federal employment laws simply due to the fact that they are the ones most often covered in the news, articles, and employment-related training.
+There are also many less-publicized federal laws and many more at the state, city, and municipality level about which you may not be aware – which could cause you to be out of compliance.

 A prime example of these is employee leave laws.
 Leave laws are driven by many factors including the physical work location of the employee, the number of employees on staff with the business, whether your company is involved in government business, and the industry or sector (public, private, government, non-profit) in which the business operates.
 The list below provides the various types of leaves that may be available to employees based on such factors.
 This is a sample and not a comprehensive list of all leaves available.

 Federal leave laws

 Family and Medical Leave Act (FMLA) – Allows up to 12 weeks of protected leave to eligible employees.

 Uniformed Services Employment & Reemployment Rights Act (USERRA) – Provides certain military leave rights.